 Avoiding stores is not a bad idea while you try to break old habits.
 Avoiding messages that cater to overconsumption in general is a great idea while you rework your understanding of what you want vs. what you need.

 This may all sound a bit undesirable.
 But actually, the benefits outweigh the burden.
 First, of course, is the essential benefit of saving the livability of this planet. (“Saving the planet” doesn’t resonate quite as truthfully.
 The planet will continue.
-We – and many other species – might not.)
+We – and millions of other species – might not.)

 But beyond the obvious are the more subtle but incredibly rewarding benefits.
 We save money.
-Some of which we can donate to efforts to address climate change.
+Some of which we can donate to efforts to address climate change, particularly those focused on just transition.
 Or put into the solar panels on our roof.
 Or put towards the EV we plan to purchase.

 Beyond the financial side of things, we reconnect to a sense of self-worth that is disentangled from material goods.
 And we get to model that sense of worth for our children.